bcr/PythonFractionFun/README.md

 """
 ```

+## Running from the command line

+`python fractionfun.py` will give you a prompt and you can type stuff.

 ## Running behave

 Running the command `behave` will do something interesting.
 If you don't have `behave` then see the section Installing behave.